oKatanaaa/kolibrify/examples/sft/README.md

 1. Navigate to the example directory with `cd`.
 2. Execute `kolibrify-train dolphin-mistral-test.yaml`.
-   - If your system is equipped with multiple GPUs, use `CUDA_DEVICE_ORDER=PCI_BUS_ID CUDA_VISIBLE_DEVICES=0 kolibrify-train dolphin-mistral-test.yaml`.
+   - If your system is equipped with multiple GPUs, use `CUDA_DEVICE_ORDER=PCI_BUS_ID CUDA_VISIBLE_DEVICES=0 kolibrify-sft dolphin-mistral-test.yaml`.
 Substitute `CUDA_VISIBLE_DEVICES` with the correct GPU ID if 0 is in use.
-   - To run the training in the background, use `nohup CUDA_DEVICE_ORDER=PCI_BUS_ID CUDA_VISIBLE_DEVICES=0 kolibrify-train dolphin-mistral-test.yaml > dolphin-mistral-test.log 2>&1 &`.
+   - To run the training in the background, use `nohup CUDA_DEVICE_ORDER=PCI_BUS_ID CUDA_VISIBLE_DEVICES=0 kolibrify-sft dolphin-mistral-test.yaml > dolphin-mistral-test.log 2>&1 &`.
 This command logs all outputs to `dolphin-mistral-test.log` in the current directory.
 3. After training, load the model with unsloth as usual.
 Currently, kolibrify does not support uploading adapters directly to Hugging Face; you'll need to handle this step on your own.
 4. To integrate LoRA adapters with the base model, execute `kolibrify-merge dolphin-mistral-test.yaml`.
 Include the CUDA environment variables from above if your system has multiple GPUs.
 5. You're all set!
 The model is now ready for use.